harry446/CS348-Project-Backend/README.md

 ---

+## Generating the Production Dataset

+This section provides instructions on how to generate the production dataset and load it into the database.

+1. Download `campuslots.xlsx`, `UW_lots_spots_gen.py`, and `Users_PH_CW_lots_spots_gen.ipynb`.
+2. Run the two Python scripts.
+3. After getting 4 text files (which can also be found in the repository), download `production_populate.sql`.
+4. Replace the directories in the SQL script to where you saved your text files, and run the SQL script.

+---

 ## API Documentation
 This section provides details on the supported API endpoints and features, including making bookings, cancelling bookings, and retrieving booking history with optional sorting functionalities.